pprachas/fenics_arclength/README.md

 where $\Delta s$ determines how far to search for the next equilibrium point and $\psi$ is the arc length parameter that gives you different arc-length solver schemes.
 When $\psi = 1$ (as like the examples in this repository), the arc-length equation is also known as the *spherical arc-length method*, and when $\psi = 0$ the *cylindrical arc-length* method is recovered.

 #### Displacement Control
-Sometimes instead of prescribing traction, the problem has a boundary contition with presecribed non-zero displacement (i.e. nonhomogenous Dirichlet boundary conditions).
+Sometimes instead of prescribing traction, the problem has a boundary condition with prescribed non-zero displacement (i.e. non-homogenous Dirichlet boundary conditions).
 In this case, similar to Ref.2, the problem is formulated similar to a multifreedom constraint and we construct a constraint matrix $C$ such that:

 ```math
 \mathbf{u} = C\mathbf{u}_f+\lambda \mathbf{u}_p